publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schI/m__us_usc_t7_s6911.md

     (a) __Transfer of functions__

-        Except as provided in subsection (b) of this section, there are transferred to the Secretary of Agriculture all functions of all agencies, offices, officers, and employees of the Department that are not already vested in the Secretary on October 13, 1994.
+        Except as provided in subsection (b), there are transferred to the Secretary of Agriculture all functions of all agencies, offices, officers, and employees of the Department that are not already vested in the Secretary on October 13, 1994.

     (b) __Exceptions__

-    Subsection (a) of this section shall not apply to the following functions:
+    Subsection (a) shall not apply to the following functions:

         (1) Functions vested by subchapter II of chapter 5 of title 5 in administrative law judges employed by the Department.